Skip to content

 3. Federal Unemployment Tax Act (FUTA)

 The Federal Unemployment Tax Act (FUTA) is a tax that employers must pay to help fund unemployment benefits for workers who lose their jobs.
-Unlike FICA, FUTA is entirely the employer’s responsibility, and do not require contributions from employees.
+Unlike FICA, FUTA is entirely the employer's responsibility and does not require contributions from employees.

 Employers must set aside and report FUTA taxes on payroll tax filings.
 The standard FUTA tax rate is 6% on the first $7,000 of each employee's wages per year.
 Companies face penalties and risk losing the ability to provide unemployment benefits to workers if they do not pay these taxes.
 For example, if a business fails to submit FUTA payments on time, it may be subject to additional interest charges.